 Morrison has not been on a train since and still battles anxiety and PTSD.

 She says experiencing racism is an ongoing part of her everyday life.
-Even mundane activities like catching a bus or shopping can mean being shadowed by security, and she struggles to hail taxis.
+Mundane activities like catching a bus or shopping can mean being shadowed by security, and she struggles to hail taxis.

 But in the arts industry, it is different.